top of page

 Andrew A Cunningham

-Professor Cunningham is Deputy Director of the Institute of Zoology, Zoological Society of London, where he leads a research group on wildlife epidemiology.
-He discovered a viral disease of amphibians in the UK, published the first definitive report of the global extinction of a species due to an infectious disease, and participated in the international group that discovered chytridiomycosis in amphibians.
-Since 2005 he has been working in Chile with different species of wildlife, and since 2016 he has been a senior scientific advisor to our NGO.
+Professor Cunningham is Deputy Director of the Institute of Zoology at the Zoological Society of London, where he leads a research group focused on wildlife epidemiology.
+He discovered a viral disease affecting amphibians in the UK, published the first definitive report on the global extinction of a species due to an infectious disease, and was part of the international team that identified chytridiomycosis in amphibians.
+Since 2005, he has been working in Chile with various wildlife species, and since 2016, he has served as a senior scientific advisor to our NGO.

 Benedict Schmidt

 Dr. Schmidt leads a research group in amphibian conservation biology at the University of Zurich, Switzerland.
-He is a scientific collaborator of the Swiss Coordination Center for the Protection of Amphibians and Reptiles in Switzerland (www.karch.ch).
-Dr. Schmidt is primarily interested in the study and application of evidence-based amphibian conservation, the study of population dynamics of wild amphibians, and the study of environmental DNA.
-Since 2017 he has been a senior scientific advisor to the NGO Ranita de Darwin.
+He is a scientific collaborator with the Swiss Coordination Centre for the Protection of Amphibians and Reptiles (www.karch.ch).
+Dr. Schmidt’s primary interests include the study and application of evidence-based amphibian conservation, the population dynamics of wild amphibians, and the analysis of environmental DNA.
+Since 2017, he has served as a senior scientific advisor to the NGO Ranita de Darwin.

 doctor benedikt schmidt